Ensuring workplace safety is paramount for high-risk sectors committed to workplace resilience and the well-being of their employees.

 5 Steps to Reduce LTIR

-Lowering or reducing your company’s LTIR means taking a systematic approach to replacing or improving your safety program.
+Lowering or reducing your company’s LTIR means taking a systematic approach to upgrading your safety program.
 And the only genuine way to lower the metric is by reducing employee injuries.

-While creating and distributing essential safety documents is core to all safety programs, organizations must ramp up safety policies and education to make a meaningful and measurable dent in LTIR.
+While creating and distributing essential safety documents is core to all safety programs, taking care of safety policies and education is also helpful.

 Here are five decisive actions you can take to improve a lost time incident rate within your organization.